Trailer Bridge

 Trailer Bridge, Inc. is a freight service company headquartered in Jacksonville, Florida.
 They offer international and domestic shipping with primary international calls to San Juan, Puerto Rico and Puerto Plata, Dominican Republic.
-They are one of the few companies offering 53-foot containers.

 History

 Trailer Bridge was founded in 1991 by Malcom McLean, who is recognized in the industry as "The Father of Containerization".
 McLean had previously started McLean Trucking Company in Winston-Salem, North Carolina, which he built into one of the largest trucking companies in the United States.
 He saw the need for a service that could, in the words of the company, provide "true single-carrier responsibility across the United States and on to Puerto Rico".
 In April 1991, McLean founded Trailer Bridge, and in the following February, Trailer Bridge made its first shipment from Jacksonville, Florida, to San Juan, Puerto Rico.

 In 1997, Trailer Bridge went public on NASDAQ and moved its headquarters to Jacksonville.
 Over the years, it expanded its fleet and capacity, and in 2000, it unveiled its shipment tracking tool.
 In 2004, Trailer Bridge purchased all of Kadampanattu Corporation's stock, thus gaining two 736-foot, triple-deck, ro/ro barges.
 In 2010, Trailer began offering weekly service to and from Jacksonville and Puerto Plata, Dominican Republic.

 During the 4th quarter of 2011, the company had notes totaling $82.5 million come due.
 Unable to meet this obligation, they filed Chapter 11 bankruptcy.
 In the first quarter of 2012, a judge approved their reorganization plan which effectively gave Seacor Holdings control of the company with three of seven directors on the Trailer Bridge board.
 A press release from Trailer Bridge stated that Seacor Holdings “intends to use its extensive maritime transportation experience to assist the company in implementing its strategy to return it to sustainable and profitable operations.”
 Seacor Holdings did not comment, but a Credit Suisse analyst stated, “Distressed acquisition opportunities [are the company's] bread and butter.
 Management does not like losses; therefore, we do not expect Seacor to hold onto businesses not generating their cost of capital.”

 In 2012, Trailer Bridge celebrated the 20th anniversary of its inaugural voyage and five years of service to Puerto Plata, DR, and also reached its one millionth customer booking, established TB Logistics, and added more containers, making it one of the world's largest fleets.

 Trailer Bridge was recognized in 2016 as one of Jacksonville's best places to work by the Jacksonville Business Journal.
 In 2021, Trailer Bridge announced partnership with supply chain and logistics SaaS firm Mastery Systems.